-Objective: To study the long term (5 year) device safety and effectiveness in
+Objective: To study the long term (5 year) device safety and effectiveness in continued follow-up

-Design: A continued follow-up of cohort B, nested registries (NR1, NR4, NR5, NR6) and continued access patients in those registries.
-This is a prospective randomized, multi-center trial with population cohorts undergoing transcatheter heart valve replacement therapy with SAPIEN XT THV.
+Design: A continued follow-up of Cohort B and six nested registries in IDE pivotal study, a prospective randomized, multi-center trial with two population cohorts undergoing transcatheter heart valve replacement therapy with SAPIEN XT THV.